Posted on

 Is there any data on how long it takes for a personal injury settlement?

-One study was conducted by the National Center for State Courts.
-It looked at 925,344 civil lawsuits filed in 152 different courts in 10 urban counties from July, 2012, through June, 2013.
+The National Center for State Courts looked at 925,344 civil lawsuits filed in 152 different courts in 10 urban counties from July, 2012, through June, 2013.
 It found that the average personal injury case took 486 days, or 1 year and 4 months, to go from being filed in court to a “disposition.”

 The DOJ’s second study looked at 26,950 civil cases that went to a trial in state court in 2005.
 It found that, of the personal injury claims, the average timeline was 2 years, 2 months, and about 2 weeks to go from the filing to a jury verdict.
 Bench trials were slightly shorter, at 1 year and 9 months.

-The studies also do not account for the cases that settle before a lawsuit has been filed.
-If you accept the initial settlement offer from the insurance company or the defendant makes a fair settlement offer after the demand letter, the case may settle after only a few months.
+The studies also do not account for the cases that settle before a lawsuit has been filed, which in California typically take only a few months.

 Are auto accident settlements different?

-Overall, car accidents tend to cause less severe injuries than certain other types of cases, like medical malpractice.
-Relatively minor injuries make for a relatively quick settlement process.
+In California, car accidents generally settle slightly faster than many other kinds of personal injury claims.
+This is because car accidents tend to cause less severe injuries than certain other types of cases, like medical malpractice.

-Car accidents also happen all the time.
+Also, car accidents happen all the time.
 The commonplace nature of the claim can make for a shorter timeline because it is a smoother process.

-Remember, insurance defense firms charge by the hour, and insurance adjusters get paid a flat salary.
-So they are in no rush to pay you what you deserve.
+One factor that can prolong the process is the fact that insurance defense firms charge by the hour, and insurance adjusters get paid a flat salary.
+Therefore, they are in no rush to pay you what you deserve.

 What factors influence the timeline of a car accident case?

-There are numerous factors that can change the timeline for settling a car accident case.
-The 2 most important are:
+The most important factors that can change the timeline for settling a car accident case in California are:

 - the parties’ willingness to compromise, and